fredrequin/nmos_sim/README.md

 ### Sheet's title block fields

-Fields "Date", "Revision", "Title" and "Company" should not be left empty because the KiCad netlist generator does not write an empty string by default.
+Fields "Date", "Revision", "Title" and "Company" should not be left empty because, by default, the KiCad netlist generator does not append an empty string next to these field.\
+This prevents the netlist converter tool from running correctly (it will throw a syntax error).

 ### PLA structures

-The tool conveniently supports PLA structures by using NMOS "PULLUP" and NMOS "NOT_OC" symbols.
+The netlist converter tool conveniently supports PLA structures by using NMOS "PULLUP" and NMOS "NOT_OC" symbols.
 They get translated to this Verilog construct (note the inverted logic):
 ```
 assign <PLA out signal> = (<PLA in 1> | <PLA in 2> |... ) ?
 1'b0 : 1'b1;
 ```
 The output wires of the PLA should be named, otherwise the assign statement will be invalid.

+### Hierarchical design

+The netlist converter tool does support hierarchical design but the result Verilog file shows a flattened design inside a unique module.\
+It is planned to have one Verilog module per sheet later on.

+### Labels

+Labels on the wires are useful to give a meaningful name for a Verilog wire.
+If a wire does not have a label, it gets the name of the output driving it.
+For PLAs, it is mandatory to specify a label for the output wires.\
+For the moment, hierarchical labels are mostly useful for KiCad hierarchical design.
+They are also useful to name Verilog wires.
+In the future, they will appear on the Verilog sub-modules interfaces.\
+Global labels will appear on the Verilog top level interface as external pins.